 Table of Contents

-The Information Section of the Belgian Office for Intellectual Property (IPObel) can answer all your questions on patents and related topics.
-This section issues certified copies and other official certificates, and carries out patent examinations upon request.
+The Information Unit of the Belgian Office for Intellectual Property (IPObel) can answer all your questions on patents and related topics.
+This unit issues certified copies and other official certificates, and carries out patent examinations upon request.

 Contact Point